Pictured Rocks National Lakeshore: The Ultimate UP Trip

 Here are some of the things that you can do at Pictured Rocks:

-- Camp – Camping in and around the park.
+- Camp – Camping is permitted in and around the park.
 Don’t worry when winter comes through because Camping is permitted year round.

 - Hike – This is why you came here!
 The park features some of the BEST trails in all of Michigan.
-All levels of hikes are at your disposal, even Backcountry (Permits Required for overnight stays!)
+All levels of hikes are at your disposal, even Backcountry!
+(Permits Required for overnight stays!)

 - RENT A PONTOON!
-THIS is the best way to have the most amazing Pictured Rocks experience.
+THIS is easily the best way to have the most amazing Pictured Rocks experience.
 Rent a pontoon from Munising and explore the shoreline as well as the surrounding islands that the Boat Tours skip!
 You will love this.
 Stop wherever you want and go at your own pace.
 Full & 1/2 day options available.

 - Pictured Rocks Boat Tours – Boats operate on a 2 hour schedule that takes you from the heart of Munising to the Spray Falls!
 This is a great way to experience the shoreline if you have limited time and want a quick and highly scenic tour.

 When is the Best Time to Visit Pictured Rocks?

 Summer is the best time to visit Pictured Rocks National Lakeshore with Fall being a close second.
 The warmer summer months combined with more sunshine, allow the Lakes water to truly shine and allow for more activities.

 Fall is magical too with the Upper Peninsula being a top destination for fall foliage.
 Something people always overlook in the Fall is trail conditions with rain.
 Most of the trails and roads in are pretty flat and don’t drain well.
 This means hiking is going to be a nightmare if you aren’t equipped with the correct footwear.
 PLAN WISELY!